Need beakers and/or flasks?

 - Alkalis or Caustics, such as NaOH (sodium hydroxide) and KOH (potassium hydroxide).

 - Concentrated weak bases, such as NH3 (ammonia) in a concentrated solution.

 - Alkali metals in metallic form, (i.e. elemental sodium), and hydrides of alkaline and alkali earth metals, i.e. NaH (sodium hydride), which function as a strong hydrate and bases to produce caustics.

 - Superbases, which are extremely strong bases, such as metal amides, alkoxides, (i.e. NaNH2 – sodium amide), and C4H9Li (butyllithium), which is an organometallic base.

 Difference in Chemical Formula

-The chemical formula for most acids starts with H. For example, Nitric acid (HNO3), Carbonic acid in soft drink (H2CO3), Boric acid (H3BO3), Hydrochloric acid (HCl), Oxalic Acid (H2C2O4), Citric Acid or 2-Hydroxy-1,2,3-propanetricarboxylic acid (H3C6H5O7), and Sulfuric acid (H2SO4).
+The chemical formula for most acids starts with H. For Examples, Nitric acid (HNO3), Carbonic acid in soft drinks (H2CO3), Boric acid (H3BO3), Hydrochloric acid (HCl), Oxalic Acid (H2C2O4), Citric Acid or 2-Hydroxy-1,2,3-propane tricarboxylic acid (H3C6H5O7), and Sulfuric acid (H2SO4).
 However, there are exceptions like Acetic Acid (CH3COOH).

 The chemical formula for most bases (compounds) has OH at the end.
 For example, Calcium hydroxide or slaked lime, Ca (OH)2 (paper, flocculant), Magnesium hydroxide (Mg (OH)2) or milk of magnesia, Sodium hydroxide (NaOH) or caustic soda (cleaning agent, pH regulator), Ammonium hydroxide (NH4OH) or ammonia water and KOH (Potassium hydroxide).